 Rosemary essential oil is the top oil for hair growth and thickness.
 It helps to treat dry hair, as well as overly oily hair and can help prevent split ends.

 Studies have shown that lavender produces more hair follicles to help thicken and strengthen hair.
-Lavender has a beautiful floral scent that can promote calmness and reduce stress; stress can be the biggest reason for hair loss.
+In addition, lavender has a beautiful floral scent that can promote calmness and reduce stress; stress being one of the biggest reasons for hair loss.

 One of my personal favorite smelling oil of all time!
 Sandalwood can stimulate hair growth, help against dandruff, and promote a healthy scalp.

 Bergamot has been very successful at promoting hair growth when massaged into the scalp.
 With cleansing and purifying properties, it is also effective at keeping the scalp healthy.
-Also, you’ll find bergamot in my tropical diffuser blends.
+Bergamot has a wide range of uses, from tropical diffuser blends to protein hair treatments.

 7. CLARY SAGE

 Adding clary sage to the conditioner will help with hair growth by strengthening the hair and preventing split ends.

 I love the refreshing and uplifting aroma of wild orange.
 Wild orange is amazing for supporting the mood, the immune system and can benefit the hair.